nodejs/node/doc/api/zlib.md

 message.

-**Note: the examples given below are drastically simplified to show the basic concept.**  Zlib encoding can be expensive, and the results ought to be cached.
-See [Memory Usage Tuning][] for more information on the speed/memory/compression tradeoffs involved in zlib usage.
+**Note: the examples given below are drastically simplified to show the basic concept.**  Using `zlib` encoding can be expensive, and the results ought to be cached.
+See [Memory Usage Tuning][] for more information on the speed/memory/compression tradeoffs involved in `zlib` usage.

 ```js
 // client request example